 - Nestle down the scallops around the outer sides of the pan and place the clams and mussels in the middle.

-Then, add the white wine to the pan, cover it, and allow the seafood to steam through.
+- Then, add the white wine to the pan along with the chicken broth, cover it, and allow the seafood to steam through.

 - By this time the alcohol will have dissipated.